Skip to main content

 Manual Control

-Manual Control is exactly what it sounds like: you grab the channels of a controller (or group) and drive them yourself, in real time, from your browser.
+Manual Control is exactly what it sounds like: you grab the channels of a controller and drive them yourself, in real time, from your browser.
 Sliders, buttons, color pickers — every change you make hits the hardware right away.

 It's the fastest way to verify wiring, debug a flaky sensor, troubleshoot a stuck show, or just demonstrate the system to someone walking by.